Cloud Forests of Northern Peru Pre-trip Amazon River Cruise: Feb 02—09, 2018

-The Owlet Lodge at Abra Patricia will be our base for exploring the fascinating avifauna of northern Peru’s cloud forests.
+The Owlet Lodge will be our base for exploring the fascinating avifauna of northern Peru’s cloud forests.
 Few tours anywhere offer such a colorful and exciting mix of highland birds as this tour, nor so many range-restricted species and endemics.
 The avifauna here, on the south side of the Río Marañon, differs markedly from that on the northern side, and also from that of southern Ecuador.
 From the lodge there is an excellent network of well-kept forest trails (some are steep), a canopy tower nearby, and an array of hummingbird feeders where a half-dozen species or more are almost always present, including the amazing Sword-billed, dazzling Long-tailed Sylph, Emerald-bellied Puffleg, energetic White-bellied Woodstars, and Fawn-breasted Brilliant.

 Johnson’s Tody-Tyrant— Photo: Andrew Whittaker

-Scientists first explored the Abra Patricia area only in the late 1970s and early 1980s, and several species new to science were discovered in this region.
+Scientists from LSU first explored the Abra Patricia area only in the late 1970s and early 1980s, and several species new to science were discovered in this region.
 Among them were the Long-whiskered Owlet, Royal Sunangel, Ochre-breasted Antpitta, Johnson’s Tody-Tyrant, Cinnamon-breasted Tody-Tyrant, and Bar-winged Wood-Wren.
 Short drives will allow us to explore sites where almost all of these birds were found.
 Most spectacular of all is the endemic Marvelous Spatuletail, a hummingbird that has been featured in numerous televised documentaries because of its fantastic appearance and displays.
 This almost otherworldly little hummingbird can usually be found relatively easily at a nearby reserve, which we will visit, and seeing it will be a high priority.

 The cloud forests of Abra Patricia provide some of the most exciting birding and most amazing mixed species flocks to be found anywhere in the Andes.
-A sampling of species, almost all of which can be found in a few days here, includes Torrent Duck, Crimson-mantled and Crimson-bellied woodpeckers, Versicolored Barbet, Lanceolated Monklet, Rufous-headed Pygmy-Tyrant, Andean Cock-of-the-rock, Red-ruffed Fruitcrow, Green-and-black Fruiteater, White-collared Jay, White-capped Tanager, Hooded and Blue-winged mountain-tanagers, Grass-green Tanager, Vermilion Tanager, Saffron-crowned Tanager, Paradise Tanager, and even the striking endemic Yellow-scarfed Tanager.
+A sampling of species, almost all of which can be found in a few days here, includes Torrent Duck, Crimson-mantled and Crimson-bellied woodpeckers, Versicolored Barbet, Lanceolated Monklet, Rufous-headed Pygmy-Tyrant, the wonderful Andean Cock-of-the-rock (regularly seen), Red-ruffed Fruitcrow, Green-and-black Fruiteater, White-collared Jay, White-capped Tanager, Hooded and Blue-winged mountain-tanagers, Grass-green Tanager, Vermilion Tanager, Saffron-crowned Tanager, Paradise Tanager, and even the striking endemic Yellow-scarfed Tanager.
 For birders with patience there are also plenty of challenging antwrens, antpittas, and other hard-to-see species in these beautiful forests.